- Location: Oregon

 To properly register your moped, it must meet federal highway safety and equipment requirements, as well as insurance and EPA requirements.
 If you have an imported moped, see the Oregon DMV's guide to imported motorcycles and mopeds to check if it meets requirements.

-Moped riders are required to obtain a Moped Restricted Class C Driver License ($59 for eight years); rewenals cost $39 and replacements cost $25.50.
+Moped riders are required to obtain a Class C Driver License ($60); renewals cost $40 and replacements cost $26.50.

-Be sure to check out DMV.org's articles on mopeds and scooters:Articles
+Be sure to check out DMV.org's articles on mopeds and scooters:Other Topics in This SectionCompare Motorcycle Insurance Rates in 3 Steps